odoo/documentation/odoo_sh/advanced/containers.rst

 **Be careful**, especially with your production database.
 Operations that you perform running this Odoo server instance are not isolated:
 Changes will be effective in the database.
-As much as possible, make your tests in your staging databases.
+Always, make your tests in your staging databases.